New College of Interdisciplinary Arts and Sciences policies

 4. Indicate all the classes and sessions for the withdrawal, answer the required questions, and select "Submit Withdrawal Request."

-5. The request will be reviewed, and the academic advisor may contact the student for further discussion.
-If approved, the Complete Session Withdrawal request will be sent to the University Registrar’s Office for processing.
+5. The request is reviewed, and the academic advisor may contact the student for further discussion.
+If approved, the complete session withdrawal request is sent to the Office of the University Registrar for processing.

 Prior to requesting a complete session withdrawal, the student is encouraged to discuss a potential complete session withdrawal with an academic advisor.
 To schedule an appointment, students should call 602-543-3000.
 ASU has many resources in place to help students.
 Students may want to consider one or more of the following:

-• Withdraw from just one or more classes, not all (course withdrawal).
-Students may withdraw from one or some of the classes in a session while remaining enrolled in other classes as long as the withdrawal is completed between the drop/add deadline and the course withdrawal deadline.
+• Withdraw from one or some classes in a session, not all (course withdrawal).
+Students may withdraw from one or some of the classes in a session while remaining enrolled in other classes as long as the withdrawal is completed by the university course withdrawal deadline.
 Students are encouraged to contact their academic advisor to discuss the impact this may have on meeting critical requirements.
-Students are also encouraged to contact a financial aid representative to consider any impact withdrawing will have on scholarships, grants and loan packages.
+Students are also encouraged to contact a financial aid representative to consider any impact that withdrawing will have on scholarships, grants and loan packages.

 • Request a medical or compassionate withdrawal.
-A medical or compassionate withdrawal request may be made in extraordinary cases in which serious illness or injury (medical) or another extraordinary personal situation such as a death in the family (compassionate) prevents a student from continuing their classes and incompletes or other arrangements with the instructors are not possible.
+A medical or compassionate withdrawal request may be made in extraordinary cases in which serious illness or injury (medical) or another extraordinary personal situation, such as a death in the family (compassionate), prevents a student from continuing their classes, and "I" (incomplete) grades or other arrangements with the instructors are not possible.
 Students should review the specific New College medical and compassionate withdrawal requirements and procedures for more information.

 • Seek tutoring or academic support services.
-University Academic Success Programs provides a variety of services to help students become better learners and gain the confidence and skills they need in order to achieve their academic goals.
+The university Academic Support Network provides a variety of services to help students become better learners and gain the confidence and skills they need to achieve their academic goals.
 Services include writing centers, math tutoring, subject area tutoring and supplemental instruction.

 • Make an appointment with ASU’s Counseling Services.
 Counseling and mental health services are provided at each of the four ASU campuses.
 ASU students may seek services at any of the campus counseling centers, regardless of their college affiliation.